Giphy/giphy-js/packages/react-components/README.md

 const searchTerm = 'dogs'
 // fetch 10 gifs at a time as the user scrolls (offset is handled by the grid)
 // if this function changes, change the Grid key to recreate the grid and start over
-// see the codesanbox for a runnable example const fetchGifs = (offset: number) => gf.search(searchTerm, { offset, limit: 10 })
+// see the codesandbox for a runnable example const fetchGifs = (offset: number) => gf.search(searchTerm, { offset, limit: 10 })
 // React Component
 ReactDOM.render(<Grid width={800} columns={3} gutter={6} fetchGifs={fetchGifs} key={searchTerm} />, target)